-The cake is basically Lauren Chattman’s Everyday Yogurt Cake–to which I added cardamom and subbed in some sour cream.
+The cake is basically Lauren Chattman’s Everyday Yogurt Cake from Cake Keeper Cakes: 100 Simple Recipes for Extraordinary Bundt Cakes, Pound Cakes, Snacking Cakes and Other Good-To-The-Last-Crumb Treats-to which I added cardamom and subbed in some sour cream.
 I baked it for John’s homecoming from Barcelona; the beauty of this cake is that you can bake it for no reason at all or dress it up with some whipped cream and maybe fresh berries and serve it at a dinner party.
 The cardamom especially gives it that added touch of sophistication.
 If you don’t like cardamom, substitute in another spice, maybe cinnamon or nutmeg.
 Or leave the spices out completely–but I hope you try the cardamom first!

 - 2 cups (152 g) AP flour

 - 1 t baking powder